truongb7/majorana_transport_pianokey/README.md

 Available data:
 - All records of data are contained in the "records" folder as Excel files.
 These records keep track of all data that is contained in the "data_main" folder for the diabatic error and the "data_mingap" folder for the minimum gap statistics.
 - The data_mingap/managed folder, which contains raw, managed minimum gap data (before averaging) appears as a .rar archive.
 Accessing this data requires unpacking the contents of this archive.
+- The plotting scripts for the diabatic error directly pull data contained in the "data_main" folder.
+The plotting scripts for the minimum gap statistics pull data contained in the "data_mingap" folder.